npat-efault/picocom/README.md

   that you trust these programs).
-Picocom (starting with release 2.0) does not use `/bin/sh` to execute the file-upload and file-download programs and *will not* let the user inject shell-commands when supplying aditional arguments to them.
+Picocom (starting with release 2.0) does not use `/bin/sh` to execute the file-upload and file-download programs and *will not* let the user inject shell-commands when supplying additional arguments to them.

 - If you allow send- and receive-file operations as described above, you will, most likely, also need a way for your users to put files